itsTylrr/itsTylrr/README.md

 # $$\boxed{A \space Struggling \space Student}$$
 Hello!
-I'm Tyler, a Computer Engineering student at the [University of California, San Diego](https://ucsd.edu/) as apart of the [Electrical and Computer Engineering](https://ece.ucsd.edu/) department!
+I'm Tyler, a Computer Engineering student at the [University of California, San Diego](https://ucsd.edu/) as a part of the [Electrical and Computer Engineering](https://ece.ucsd.edu/) department!

 ## About Me ᕙ(`▽´)ᕗ
 - Interested in Computer Architecture, Electronics, and Computer Science.